FULL TERMS & CONDITIONS OF EXHIBITING AT THE NOURISH FESTIVAL 2020

 4 Waste : Stallholders are expected to keep their surrounding areas as clean as possible throughout the Festival.
 Where appropriate adequate precautions should be taken to prevent oil / fluid spillage by the use of trays underneath all vehicles.
 Facilities for refuse disposal and recycling will be provided on site.
 No trade waste is to be placed in the public bins and should be removed to the skips provided.
 You are responsible for the disposal of any foul water/oil/fluid and we recommend that you take it away with you in a suitable foul drainage system.

 5 Electricity: Electrical supplies are available.
-These must be booked and paid for on your application form.
+These must be booked and paid for on your application form, and an accurate list of appliances provided.
 Extension leads if required (from the supplied unit) are the responsibility of the exhibitor and are not available from the organisers.
+Should your electrical appliances exceed the supply booked, our electricians reserve the right to disconnect the power supply to your pitch.

 6 Disposables: No single use plastic and no polystyrene is to be used to serve food and drinks at Nourish Festival.